mtulio/mtulio.labs/docs/guides/ocp-aws-private-proxy.md

     The CloudFormation templates mentioned on this page are available in the path:
     [mtulio.labs/labs/labs/ocp-install-iac/aws-cloudformation-templates](https://github.com/mtulio/mtulio.labs/tree/master/labs/ocp-install-iac/aws-cloudformation-templates)

+Exercising OpenShift on private networks to mitigate public IPv4 utilization.

+Options:
+0) Dualstack VPC with egress using IPv6
+1) Private/Proxy VPC with proxy running in the VPC in IPv6 subnets
+2) Private/Proxy disconnected VPC with proxy running outside VPC (custom PrivateLink service)
+3) Private/Disconnected VPC with mirrored images with registry running in the VPC with IPv6 subnets
+4) Private/Disconnected VPC with mirrored images with registry running outside the VPC with IPv6 subnets

+> NOTE: To access the cluster it is required a jump host.
+The jump host can: A) hosted in the public IPv6 subnet with SSH port forwarding; B) hosted in private subnet with SSM port forwarding

 Install an OCP cluster on AWS with private subnets with proxy using AWS VPC PrivateLink.